Alex's Stuff

 While it still sounds a bit stuffier than it used to (or how I remember it from a couple years ago), it is definitely a functional horn again!
 I've already played some chamber music with friends, and I can confidently say that most of the notes I missed were due to my not playing for several years, and not due to the horn which I so brutishly broke and un-broke.

-This is not meant to be a moral story, but I think there is some subconscious action that happens when you pay someone to do something, and it's like an internal admission that you can't do that thing (not in all cases, but some).
+This is not meant to be a moral story, but I think there is some subconscious action that happens when you pay someone to do something, and it's like an internal admission that you can't do that thing.
 In general, I think if one is able bodied, there are very few skills one can't learn to a passable degree.
+Like the Pareto principle, I got 80% of the result from only 20% of the knowledge of how to fix a French Horn.
 I have the same number of hands (2) and brains (1) as the repair shop I'd have sent this to, so why not try it myself?